Ubikium

 This script will check if each file exists, if it already exists, just use them, otherwise, copy from the templates.

 Also note that the shebang at the top of the script is for NixOS.
-If you’re not on NixOS, then it typically should be #!/bin/bash
+If you’re not on NixOS, then it typically should be #!/bin/bash.
+If you are not sure, just use which bash.

 Conclusion